James Burgess scholarship

 Application deadline: Sunday 4 April 2021, 11.59pm BST

-To submit your application, click on the 'apply now' button inside the project description on the FindaPhD website.
+To submit your application, click on the 'apply now' button inside the project description.
 This will take you to the University's online application system.
 Please select either '2021 October, full-time' or '2021 October, part-time' as your start date and then click on the 'start application' button.

 It's very important that you write the title of the project you're applying to and the names of the project supervisors.

-The tax-free annual stipend at the standard Research Council rate typically increases annually in line with inflation.
+The tax-free annual stipend at the standard UK Research and Innovation rate typically increases annually in line with inflation.

-The James Burgess scholarship offers projects across areas of biology and biochemistry under the common theme of antibiotic resistance.
+The James Burgess scholarship offers projects across areas of biology, biochemistry and biomedical sciences under the common theme of antibiotic resistance.
 Please try to identify a research project that suits you, which should ensure a proper match between your research interests and your prospective supervisors.

 If you're interested in more than one project we'd encourage informal discussions with different project supervisors to help you decide which project to apply to.
 Contact details for academic staff can be found on each project description.